 If time permits, you can also check out this factory if you are interested to learn about whiskey production.

 You deserve a fun night after a long day exploring Dublin and Temple Bar is the most popular spot in Dublin to achieve that.
-Enjoy a pint in this bar or you can hop one pub from another until the late hours of the night.
+Enjoy a pint in this bar or you can hop one pub from another until the late hours of the night to enjoy the best drinks Ireland can offer.

-Here are more things to do in Dublin that you can add on your day 1 if you still have extra time.
+Here are more things to do in Dublin that you can add on your day 1 if you still have extra time and here are the best places to stay in Dublin.
+And if you decide to stay longer in Dublin, here’s our 3-day itinerary in the city.

 Drive to Cork from Dublin but make sure you don’t miss these stops along the way: